mvoseismic/heliStackWide/README.md

 * dirSave: Directory to save plot (default */mnt/mvofls2/Seismic_Data/monitoring_data/helicorder_plots_stack_week*).
 * ndays: Number of days to plot (default 7)
 * nsta: Number of stations to plot as defined in *stations.txt* (default 10).
 * helitype: Type of helicorder plots used in montage (default wide).
-The only other option is raw, which was an experiment.
+The only  other option is orig.

 ## heliStackWideLoop.pl